 A few questions were raised when the above stated criticisms were analyzed.
 It was a self-proclaimed networking expert, Mr. Robb Topolski, who conducted a few experiments regarding the DHT exploits and the padding method.
 He was able to determine that most of the allegations are not true in case of 1337x, and that there are no evidences that these exploits are detrimental to the networks involved.
 He, however, also found that a part of the allegations regarding the swarming of the tracker (due to padding) was only true when the 1337x client was the only peer for a torrent.
 He emphasized on the fact that there is control on the upload slots in the client, which makes it a peer with no control on uploading the content.
 In order to stop this from effecting negatively to the users of the client, the padding was introduced.
 Topolski conducted an experiment, where he analyzed the speeds of uploading of 1337x along with other two clients.
 He found that if the files are uploaded as Initial Seeder or Super-Seeder, the 1337x does indeed seed inefficiently.
 However, Topolski concluded that it was purposefully done by 1337x, and the only reason was for a controlled uploading by the peers.
 He also found that the client was more effective when not being used as a Super-Seeder.

-Another controversy hit 1337x in 2008, when it was denounced by FileHippo for stealing their original work.
+Another controversy hit 1337x in 2008, only two years after the famous raid of the piratebay servers where the torrent community got a severe setback.
+In 2008 it was denounced by FileHippo for stealing their original work.
 However, it was not 1337x who stole their work, but their partners AppHit.com.
 AppHit.com had been sort of stealing images, files and text from the FileHippo website and using it as their own work.
 Due to some copyright issues, FileHippo exclaimed that they would not allow 1337x users to download their content.
 On noticing this, 1337x ended their partnership with AppHit.com; however, FileHippo did not change their stance.

 Amid all those controversies, 1337x has enjoyed a success among its users, and described as a very inventive BitTorrent client.
 Its work has been applauded positively for the research done and innovative features brought forward by the company, which were no doubt quite exemplary.